AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-51/acsd-60816-newrelic-browser-monitoring-scripts-injected-by-apm-agent-are-not-compliant-with-csp.md

 <u>Expected results</u>:

-No CSP error in developer console.
+There is no CSP error in the developer console.

 <u>Actual results</u>: